 Sock Care and Maintenance Tips

-Even though socks like the Darn Tough socks came with a lifetime guarantee, it's important to check the maintenance instructions for your socks.
+Even though socks like the Darn Tough socks come with a lifetime guarantee, it's important to check the maintenance instructions for your socks.
 Fabrics like merino wool and polypropylene require specific care that may be more complicated than just machine wash.
 So before you throw your socks into the washer or dryer, check the care instructions to ensure the performance and vitality of your hiking sock.